 There are several places in Crete that are beautiful, but only a few of them can be described as winders of nature.
 A place that is a real wonder of nature is the gorge of Arvi that tears Arvion Mount in two, over which the shrine of Zeus Arveios was sited.
 The gorges of Arvi and Cha are two most impressive canyons of Crete.
-The gorge of Arvi is located north of the homonym village (south of Heraklion prefecture) and is formed by limestone of Mount Dikti.
+The gorge of Arvi is located north of the seaside village Arvi in the south of Heraklion prefecture and is formed in the limestone of Mount Dikti.

-Crossing it is impossible without canyoning equipment and lights as there are many consecutive waterfalls.This is a really dangerous place and any attempt from people not keen on canyoning can turn fatal.
+This is a technical gorge, meaning that crossing it is impossible without canyoning equipment and flashlights as there are many consecutive waterfalls.This is a really dangerous place and any attempt from people not keen on canyoning can turn fatal.
 During the winter until the first summer the canyon has water making it even more impressive.
-Most of the water comes from springs of Kefalovrysi that have all year long water supply.
-The gorge of Arvi is technical with a high degree of difficulty.
+Most of the water comes from the springs of Kefalovrysi that have all year long water supply.
+The gorge of Arvi has a high degree of difficulty.